-Usually, your betta will go from not moving to swimming around like a regular healthy betta in only a few moments.
+Usually, your betta changes from not moving at all to swimming around like a regular healthy betta in only a few moments.

 As mentioned above, betta fish can appear dead, especially when sound asleep, so if you feel that your betta fish has died and come back to life quite suddenly, they are likely only sleeping.

-Another possibility is that the dissolved oxygen levels in the tank are far too low, and your betta fish has succumbed to drowning, however, if you lift them out of the tank, where they suddenly have access to the oxygen in the air, this could revive them.
+Another possibility is that the dissolved oxygen levels in the tank are far too low, and your betta fish has succumbed to drowning, but if you lift them out of the tank, where have access to the oxygen in the air, it can revive them.